top of page

 - And to be honest.
 How many times a studio comes to that convention.

 It's one of the many things I miss about LADF dance convention.
 I knew the students in class would be the ones going onstage later that evening.
-I made sure to tell them we want nothing but your best for that day on stage.
-Nothing about yesterday or tomorrow matters.
-I was surrounded my like minded judges.
+I made sure to tell them we want nothing but your best for that day on the floor and on stage..
+Nothing about dance yesterday or tomorrow matters.
+I was surrounded with like minded judges.
 We took our job VERY seriously.
 We know we were affecting young kids hearts.
 If I saw a dancer crying because they didn't get the mark they wanted.
 I'd go over and tell them why.
 As did other judges on our faculty.
 But at the end of the day, we'd tell those students.
 "Go back and listen to your teacher when she tells you what you need to work on, and work on it."
-That's where you get your training.
-IN CLASS.

 So, to summarize.
 By all means, go dance at competition and have fun.